SeisSol-ExaHyPE - Earthquake simulation, wave simulation and hyperbolic PDE systems (TA2-531-1)

 4. Modality of access

-2. LMU: at most 3 access grants.
+1. LMU: at most 1 access grant (SeisSol or ExaHyPE).
 Each grant will receive a travel budget and support for one week of assisted training and preparations in Munich and at least a week of remote access for simulation runs and interpretation of the results.

 Concerning point 2), remote support and access to in-kind computer resources at the hosting institution is also possible, where available and technically meaningful.